China calls COVID ‘lab leak’ theory a lie after WHO pushes for deeper probe - NewsBreak

 Last month, the WHO called “zero-COVID” unsustainable, pointing to increased knowledge of the virus and the cost to the economy and civil rights.
 China rejected the criticism as “irresponsible.”

-China was also accused of leading a disinformation campaign, suggesting the virus was detected elsewhere before the Wuhan outbreak and putting forward other theories aimed at diverting attention from China.COVID-19 may affect babies’ brain development in womb, study says
+China was also accused of leading a disinformation campaign, suggesting the virus was detected elsewhere before the Wuhan outbreak and putting forward other theories aimed at diverting attention from China.These 13 California counties are now in the CDC’s worst COVID category

 Investigations by The Associated Press found that some top WHO insiders were frustrated by China during the initial outbreak even as WHO heaped praise on Chinese President Xi Jinping.
 They were also upset over how China sought to clamp down on research into the origins of COVID-19.